-What Are the Causes of the Opportunity Gap?
+Causes of the Opportunity Gap

 Women face a variety of barriers in advancing to leadership roles, including:

-- Shortages of qualified female candidates - women are underrepresented in the fields of science, technology, engineering, and mathematics (STEM), and consequently less represented in senior management and the boards of such companies.
+- Shortages of qualified female candidates - Women are underrepresented in the fields of science, technology, engineering, and mathematics (STEM), and consequently less represented in senior management and the boards of such companies.

-- Biases within organizations - many male-dominated businesses still exhibit biases against women.
+- Biases within organizations - Many male-dominated businesses still exhibit biases against women.

-- Conflicting familial obligations - women who wish to raise a family may be forced to interrupt their careers to have and raise children.
+- Conflicting familial obligations - Women who wish to raise a family may be forced to interrupt their careers to have and raise children.

-- Cultural biases - some cultures still view women's "proper place" as the traditional role of the stay-at-home housewife and mother.
+- Cultural biases - Some cultures still view women's "proper place" as the traditional role of the stay-at-home housewife and mother.